Extractables/Leachables Study for a Controlled Drug Solution in a PET Bottle

 Step 3: Leachables Study

-Next a leachables testing study was performed on the drug solution via HPLC as per the validated method.
+Next, a leachables testing study was performed on the drug solution via HPLC as per the validated method.
 The HPLC chromatograms of the extracts from the PET bottles obtained during the extractables analysis were compared with that of the drug product extract.
 Despite the extractable results, no leachables were found above the AET.
-There were also no PET oligomer analyte peaks matching the retention times of the peaks detected in the drug product extract.
+There was also no PET oligomer analyte peaks matching the retention times of the peaks detected in the drug product extract.

 Conclusion of the E&L Study